 What causes brake fluid leak?

 Before discussing the causes, what are brake fluid leak symptoms that you should watch out for?
 Several red flags indicate brake fluid leaks.
-Here are the signs you should watch out for when you suspect a brake fluid leaks;
+Here are the signs you should watch out for when you suspect a brake fluid leak;

-- Brake fluid dripping under your vehicle
+- Brake fluid is dripping under your vehicle

 - Mushy or spongy brake feel when you depress the brake pedal